DigiBP/Boese/README.md

 ![Chat_rating](https://user-images.githubusercontent.com/101626421/170883034-76fd639b-0ba7-4fdc-9d04-e85eb01c3f8c.png)

 The ratings are shown on the statistics dashboard.
-There are also other activities visible like chats activity, proactive chat invitations, agents online time, pipelines, incoming and outgoing calls, callbacks and an aggregated report which can be downloaded either as an excel or csv file.
+There are also other activities visible like chat activity, proactive chat invitations, agents online time, pipelines, incoming and outgoing calls, call backs and an aggregated report which can be downloaded either as an excel or csv file.

 <img width="600" alt="JivoChat_statistics" src="https://user-images.githubusercontent.com/101626421/170883218-b789f100-5455-4000-882a-acafbb0d7694.png">